 Again, I have no insider info on when Disneyland Paris is going to reopen, but if I were planning a vacation there in the near future I would be cautious and conservative in my planning.

-I personally think the earliest it will reopen is June 1.
+I personally think the earliest it will reopen is September 1, 2020.
 However, I wouldn’t be comfortable scheduling a vacation for that time.
-The earliest I would be thinking about going would be July, but even that might be pushing it.
+The earliest I would really be thinking about going would be October/November, but even that might be pushing it.
 If you are coming from the United States, you don’t even know when airlines will resume normal operations so it’s risky to book something too soon.

-Even if the parks are open in June, there are bound to be more extreme safety measures in place to keep guests safe, which means that it’s possible not all shows or attractions will be open right away (in Disneyland but even in the city).
+Even if the parks are open in July, there will be more extreme safety measures in place to keep guests safe, which means that it’s possible not all shows or attractions will be open right away (in Disneyland but even in the city).
 You don’t want to go all the way to Paris and not be able to do everything on your list.

-My recommendation is to look further out into Summer, around July or August.
-If you don’t have to bring kids, then September or October would be even better.
-Kids in Europe will be back in school again and the crowds will be lower than normal with the economy hurting and people not traveling as much as before.
+My recommendation is to look further out into Fall 2020, or even Winter 2021.
+If you don’t have to bring kids, then you are freer to decide when is the best time to go.
+Kids in Europe will be back in school again in the Fall, and the crowds will be lower than normal with the economy hurting and people not traveling as much as before.
 This would be our ideal time to visit.

 Disneyland Paris Deals & Advantages